Thursday, February 5, 2026

 And, he has always taken pictures showing the far side of the kitchen and all the cabinets, and I didn't get to see the opposite side... and, it's amazing also.
 He does superb work.

 Jim and I spent an evening at the Delta Center with friends to watch the Toronto Maple Leafs play the Utah Mammoth...
+We had amazing tickets - 3rd row!
 We showed up ready to cheer our team on... and.... it was a complete disaster.....
 I was thinking that the Leafs forgot to show up...
 It was a total blowout - 6 -1....
 Sigh...
 I always say I would like to see the Leafs win one more Stanley Cup before I die, but, I don't see it happening this year.
 So, I guess I need to live another year.

 When we were sitting watching the game, I got a little text message from my grandson Coy... he gave the row and seat he was sitting in.
 He was waaay across the arena but, I found him!
 If you look three rows down, the child in the yellow/orange hoodie... that's Coy!
 That part of the evening was nice....